-Our RV was hideaway in a cosy and relaxing valley with a gorgeous wooden garden and total privacy.
-I will be honest and say that from outside, it looked smaller than I expected, but it’s what you get when choosing being back to basics.
+Our RV was a hideaway in a cosy and relaxing valley with a gorgeous wooden garden and total privacy.
+I will be honest and say that from the outside, it looked smaller than I expected, but it’s what you get when choosing to be back to basics.

 Inside, the caravan looks bigger and quite well equipped.
 A cosy little nest in the middle of nowhere.

 For those who are looking for super comfort, I can tell staying in a caravan won’t hit your spot.
 It’s not for everyone, but it’s still a quite popular type of Airbnb as you may know.
 And this one was solid booked for months, so we give it a go!
 Plus, it must be quite interesting to transform this kind of recreation vehicle into accommodation.

 It’s important to remember that it’s essential to keep the maintenance of this type of vehicle even when it’s static and on-site.
 The best thing to do is to compare caravan insurance quotes from a number of top insurers and keep your caravan safe for visitors.

 Our host, Sylvia, was super friendly leaving us coffee, biscuits and even a bottle of wine.

 She explained to us all shenanigans of staying in this kind of accommodation, including how to switch on and off the hot water.
 Something that was quite important considering our visit was late April, in an already cold weekend where the UK would be battered by the visit of hurricane Hannah (I guess it was its name).